kiba/Writings/fac/chp25_interlude_mechatron_machines.md

 ## **Category: Equipment**

 * **Dimensional Storage** -  In essence, a device that can generate a pocket dimension and store items within it.
 Curiously, it cannot store organic living beings.
-There are also various failsafe built into it should the device maintaining the pocket dimension be destroyed.
+There are also various failsafe built into it should the device maintaining the pocket dimension be destroyed or malfunctioned.
 This allowed for the gradual safe dispersal of items, rather than an explosive expansion.

 * **Stasis pod** - A technology scavenged from the ruins of Allothmy.
 Supplied with the necessary energy, a stasis pod can generate a field to stop the thermodynamic process of an object from proceeding, effectively preserving it.
-Unsurprisingly, it had first found uses in the medical industry, especially in hospital, to store a person away until he or she can be care for by medical professional.
+Unsurprisingly, it first found uses in the medical industry, especially in hospital, to store a person away until he or she can be care for by medical professional.
 The stasis pod is credited with allowing the empress to survive to the modern era.

 * **Power Armor Basic** - All purpose power armor provided to the citizenry at large.
 It provides comprehensive protection against NBC(nuclear, biological, and chemical) threats.
 In addition, it provides life support, strength and mobility enhancement.
 It also came with a full toolset for repair and replacement of power armor parts, as well as a comprehensive manual, design and engineering documentation, following the emperor's philosophy of empowering his citizens.
 Outside of Mechatron, it is by far the most popular power armor design.
 Due to its open nature, the power armor is easily copied and modified across the whole of Remnant.
 Despite rampant cloning, Mechatron is able to command a twenty percent profit margin due to brand recognition and production cost below even copycats.